siilike/gradle-javascript-toolkit/README.md

   * PostCSS (8+)
   * Babel

-It also supports continuous building, splitting vendor and application code, Sentry, runtime presets, packaging and downloading required external software (node, pnpm).
+It also supports continuous building, fast refresh, splitting vendor and application code, Sentry, runtime presets, packaging and downloading required external software (node, pnpm).

 There are three plugins: